Article 1 – Name

 Article 5 – Meetings

-Regular meetings of the membership and the Board shall be held at times and places set by the Board and the membership.
+Regular meetings of the membership and the Board shall be held at times and places set by the Board.
 Special meetings, social events, public programs, etc., may be scheduled by the Board or by a committee it appoints.
 A quorum for the transaction of business at Board meetings shall be a majority of elected Board members.

 Article 6 – Elections

-An election committee appointed by the Board or at a Membership meeting shall check, count and report on the election.
-In the event there is no competition for a specific officer position, there is no need for balloting.
-Election shall be by vote of a plurality of those voting for an office
+If there is no competition for a board position, there is no need for balloting.
+Election shall be by vote of a plurality of those voting.
+If the need arises, the board can call for a special meeting to add a new board member.

 Article 7 – Amendments